farling42/fvtt-import-realmworks/README.md

 Each *HL portfolio* will be extracted and Actors created for each character in the portfolio (currently only for PF1, D&D 5E and SWADE game systems).
 All actors for a single topic are placed into a sub-folder named after the folder.

+Each *Table* within RW topics will be examined to see if it can be used to create a Roll-Table within Foundry.
+The first row of the table is assumed to be the title (if the top-left cell of the table contains a dice formula, e.g. 1d20, then it will be used as the formula for the roll table.
+The first column of the table is assumed to be the number or numbers to choose the results (either a single number, or two numbers separate by "-" for a range or "," for two discrete entries).
+The second column will be used as the results for the roll-table (or the third column if all entries in the second column are blank).

-Any parent topic in the RWoutput file will have a list of descendents at the end of the page which contains links to the descendent topics (the maximum depth of the descendents can be configured in the module settings).
+Any parent topic in the RWoutput file will have a list of governed content at the end of the page which contains links to the descendent topics (the maximum depth of the descendents can be configured in the module settings); and child topics will have a "governing content" added at the top of the journal entry.

 ## Libraries
 This module uses the following libraries from other sources: